-- S.5.1.
-Marking.
-Weigh-labelers and automatic checkweighers shall be Class III devices and shall be marked accordingly, except that a weigh-labeler marked Class IIIS may be used in package shipping applications.
-(Amended 1997) - S.6.
+S.5.1.
+Marking. - Weigh-labelers and automatic checkweighers shall be Class III devices and shall be marked accordingly, except that a weigh-labeler marked Class IIIS may be used in package shipping applications.
+(Amended 1997)

+S.6.
+Parameters for Accuracy Classes. - The number of divisions for device capacity is designated by the manufacturer and shall comply with parameters shown in Table S.6.
 Parameters for Accuracy Classes.
-The number of divisions for device capacity is designated by the manufacturer and shall comply with parameters shown in Table S.6.
-Parameters for Accuracy Classes.

 Table S.6.
 Parameters for Accuracy Classes

 Number of Divisions (n)

 Class Value of the Verification Division (e) Minimum Maximum

-SI Units • •
+SI Units

-111 0.1 to 2 g, inclusive 100 10 000
+ш 0.1 to 2 g, inclusive 100 10 000

 III equal to or greater than 5 g 500 10 000

-U.S. Customary Units • •
+U.S. Customary Units

 0.0002 lb to 0.005 lb, inclusive 100 10 000

-III 0.005 oz to 0.125 oz, inclusive 100 10 000
+TT 0.005 oz to 0.125 oz, inclusive 100 10 000

 III equal to or greater than 0.01 lb 500 10 000

 equal to or greater than 0.25 oz 500 10 000

-ше greater than 0.01 lb 100 1 000
+THO . greater than 0.01 lb 100 1 000

 IIIS greater than 0.25 oz 100 1 000

-For Class III devices, the value of e is specified by the manufacturer as marked on the device; d shall not be smaller than 0.1 e. e shall be differentiated from d by size, shape, or color.
+es, the value of e is specified by the manufacturer as be differentiated from d by size, shape, or color. marked on the devic e; d shall not be smaller

-- S.7.
-Marking Requirements.
-[Also see G-S.1.
+S.7.
+Marking Requirements. - [Also see G-S.1.
 Identification, G-S.4.
 Interchange or Reversal of Parts, G-S.6.
 Marking Operational Controls, Indications, and Features, G-S.7.
 Lettering, G-UR.2.1.1.
 Visibility of Identification, and UR.3.3.
+Special Designs]

-Special Designs] - S.7.1.
-Location of Marking Information.
-Automatic weighing systems which are not permanently attached to an indicating element, and for which the load-receiving element is the only part of the weighing/load-receiving element visible after installation, may have the marking information required in Section 1.10.
-General Code,
+S.7.1.
+Location of Marking Information. - Automatic weighing systems which are not permanently attached to an indicating element, and for which the load-receiving element is the only part of the weighing/load-receiving element visible after installation, may have the marking information required in Section 1.10.
+General Code, G-S.1.

-G-S.1.
 Identification, and Section 2.24.
 Automatic Weighing Systems Code, Table S.7.a.
 Marking Requirements and Table S.7.b.
 Notes for Table S.7.a. located in an area that is accessible only through the use of a tool; provided that the information is easily accessible (e.g., the information may appear on the junction box under an access plate).
 The identification information for these automatic weighing systems shall be located on the weighbridge (load-receiving element) near the point where the signal leaves the weighing element, or beneath the nearest access cover.